Employee appreciation in the workplace leads to some big benefits.

 How can leaders help employees feel valued at work?
 Here is a quick guide any leader can use to make employees feel irreplaceable and appreciated at work.

 Valuing employees in the workplace starts with a simple mindset shift.
-And, while it’s easy for many leaders to fall into the bad habit of only correcting negative behaviours, the best leaders actively search to see the positive change their people are making.
+And, while it’s easy for many leaders to fall into the bad habit of only correcting negative behaviors, the best leaders actively search to see the positive change their people are making.
 Giving recognition doesn’t have to be hard—it’s the simple act of noticing the good people are doing at work.
 Pay attention to what your employees are accomplishing day-to-day.
 Say thanks, watch for great work and call it out, and celebrate success to create a more positive workplace culture.
 Leader acknowledgement can be a powerful thing.

 When employees develop strong connections with their leaders, they are: